alexjporrasp/spring-boot-rest-exercise/README.md

 ## Notes
 - Execute the tests one by one, they are sharing the same context, so the database may behave differently when executing all the tests at the same time.
+- Currency rates are dependent on external services, so availablity may be compromised.
 ## Endpoints

 ````